gimme/item-meta/README.md

 ## Compatibility

 This mod is for Don't Starve Together and should work seamlessly with most other mods.
-However, conflicts may arise with mods that also alter tooltip displays.
+However, conflicts may arise with mods that also alter fonts or tooltip displays.

 ## Contribution and Feedback